 Where | Giani’s Di Hatti - Church Mission Road, Chandni Chowk

 Call Them | +91 11 2393 6174

 Moong Dal Ka Halwa is best had at the Churuwala’s shop, Kucha Mahajani near the Chandni Chowk metro station.
 It is another tender, mouth-watering sweet preparation made by roasting lentils and then cooking it in clarified butter till it’s glutinous – truly blissful!

 Where | Churuwala Marwari Sweet - 1194, Ground Floor, Town Hall, Kucha Mahajani, Chandni Chowk

 You will come across many stalls serving this white and frothy sweet dish which goes by the name of Daulat ki Chaat; it is made by whisking milk to an extent that it forms a light froth.
 Later dry fruits, saffron and iced sugar is added to it.
 It is lightly sweetened and melts instantly on the palate.
 Many vendors can be found scattered across Old Delhi especially in Kinari Bazaar.

-For a rich and delightful dessert, visit Dulli Chand Kulfi Wale or Kuremal Kulfi in Kucha Pati Ram, Sitaram Bazaar.
-Although it resembles an Ice cream, its consistency is richer in nature; it also offers local flavours such as Mango, Pomegranate, Rose and Saffron that are most famous in India.
+For a rich and delightful dessert, visit Kuremal Mohanlal Kulfiwale in Sitaram Bazaar.
+Although their offering resembles your regular kulfi, its consistency is richer in nature; they also have local flavours such as Mango, Pomegranate, Rose and Saffron that are most famous in India!